Note taking

 -

-Keep the notes brief and do not give full descriptions or explanations.
-Include facts and formulas, but avoid examples and anecdotes if possible.
+Keep the notes brief and avoid full descriptions or explanations.
+Include facts and formulas, but avoid examples etc. if possible.

 -